iMoonLab/DeepHypergraph/docs/source/tutorial/structure.rst

 ^^^^^^^^^^^^^^^^^^^
 .. note::

-    The directed graph also support merging duplicated edges with ``merge_op`` parameter in construction or adding edges.
+    The bipartite graph also support merging duplicated edges with ``merge_op`` parameter in construction or adding edges.

 **Construct a bipartite graph from edge list with** :py:class:`dhg.BiGraph`